AntonSynytsia/MSPhysics/CompileInstructions.md

+# Compile Instructions

-# Windows
+## Windows
-Follow instructions below to compile msp_lib.so and newton.dll for Windows, on Visual Studio:
+Refer to the following instructions to compile msp_lib.so and newton.dll for Windows, on Visual Studio:

 1. Set build configuration to Release (X.Y).
 2. Set build platform to x86 or x64.